Shute Shield: The Return of the Premiership

 At the conclusion of the war, the Sydney Rugby Premiership was recommenced.
 With the competition returning under the control of the NSW Rugby Football Union, only six clubs competed: Cambridge, Eastern Suburbs, Glebe-Balmain, Manly, Sydney University and YMCA.
-The competition remained as a district-based premiership until approximately the 1940s.

 The Shute Shield

 The Shute Memorial Shield was struck in honour of the late Robert Elliott Stewart Shute, who died on 6 June 1922, aged 23, following a match at Manly Oval.
 Shute enlisted in April 1917 and served as a gunner in 30th Battery, Field Artillery A.I.F. during World War One.

 On his return to Australia, Shute took up his engineering studies at the University of Sydney and joined the Sydney University rugby club as a front row forward in the first XV.
 Of Shute's death from a fractured skull and cerebral haemorrhage, the Sydney Morning Herald, Wednesday 7 June 1922 reported:

 As a result of injuries received while playing at Manly in the Rugby football match between the team which toured New Zealand and the Next 15, Robert Elliott Shute, a front row forward in the latter team, died at a private hospital at Manly yesterday morning.
 The accident occurred during the latter portion of the first spell of the match.
 Shute secured the ball and when tackled fell heavily.
 He was removed to a private hospital, where it was ascertained that he was suffering from cerebral hemorrhage.
 Without recovering consciousness he died at 6am.
 A former pupil of Sydney Grammar School, Shute, who was 23 years of age, was a third year student at Sydney University and he played for the University first fifteen.
 He served in the AIF for four years.

 The University club had the shield made following his death and donated it in 1923 to the NSWRFU to be used as a perpetual trophy for the Sydney first grade competition.

 In 1966, the Sydney Rugby Union was formed to administer the running of Sydney rugby including the Shute Shield.

+The Shute Shield marked its 100th year in 2022.